mj0nez/bdew-datetimes/README.md

-# energy-datetime-utils
+# bdew_holidays

-A collection of utils to work with datetimes and holidays in the german energy market and is based on the [python-holiday](https://github.com/dr-prodigy/python-holidays) package.
+The Python package `bdew_holidays` is collection of utils to work with datetimes and holidays in the German energy market.
+It's based on the [python-holiday](https://github.com/dr-prodigy/python-holidays) package.

 The implementation considers the publications of the **BDEW** (Bundesverband der Energie- und Wasserwirtschaft e.
-V.) and **EDI@Energy**, which provide boundaries and guidance for the data exchange on the german energy market.
+V.) and **EDI@Energy**, which provide boundaries and guidance for the data exchange on the German energy market.

 ### Current highlights:
 * BDEW-holiday calendar
   * allows dict like evaluation of dates and datetimes and contains all holidays considered by the BDEW

 ### Future Scope: